dottokuya/linux_vst_collection/README.md

 # .tokuya's Linux VST Plugins Collection

 Collection of self-compiled Linux VST plugins that I used in my music production.
+Plugins in this repo are free and open source, under GPL-3 and/or compatible license

 ## Current list:
 - [ToneZ](https://www.retornz.com/plugins/tonez) by Retornz